yaasinslami/AirBnB_clone_v2/README.md

-This is a readme file of the airBnB project .
+This is a README File of AirBnB project